MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 ## Hybridize crawler w/ Common Crawl data

-Sometimes Marginalia's relatively obscure crawler is blocked when attempting to crawl a website, or for other technical reasons, it may be difficult.
-A possible work around is to hybridize the crawler so that it attempts to fetch such websites from common crawl.
-That said, retaining the ability to independently crawl the web is still strongly desirable.
+Sometimes Marginalia's relatively obscure crawler is blocked when attempting to crawl a website, or for other technical reasons it may be prevented from doing so.
+A possible work-around is to hybridize the crawler so that it attempts to fetch such inaccessible websites from common crawl.
+This is an important step on the road to 1 billion pages indexed.

 As a rough sketch, the crawler would identify target websites, consume CC's index, and then fetch the WARC data with byte range queries.

+Retaining the ability to independently crawl the web is still strongly desirable so going full CC is not an option.

-## Some sort of Safe Search
+## Safe Search

 The search engine has a bit of a problem showing spicy content mixed in with the results.
 It would be desirable to have a way to filter this out.
 It's likely something like a URL blacklist (e.g. [UT1](https://dsi.ut-capitole.fr/blacklists/index_en.php) )